ezhan94/ezhan94.github.io/_pages/about.md

 I also graduated from Cornell University with a B.A. double majoring in computer science and mathematics.

 # News
-* 2022 Jan - Started as a research scientist @ Argo AI!
+* 2022 Jan - Started as a senior software engineer @ Argo AI's prediction team!
 * 2021 Nov - Defended my [thesis](https://thesis.library.caltech.edu/14436/)!
 * 2020 Sep - [Paper](https://arxiv.org/abs/2007.12101) accepted at NeurIPS 2020.
 * 2020 Jun - Research internship @ Argo AI, mentored by Andrew Hartnett and Greydon Foil.